Everything Is Terrible!: In other media

-Two Everything Is Terrible! founders, Nicholas Maier and Dimitri Simakis, created and wrote a live-action television pilot starring Paul Reubens and Eric Bauza entitled Gigglefudge, USA!, which premiered in April 2016 on Adult Swim.
-In Gigglefudge, USA!, Reubens acts as a TV host who introduces videos taken from Memory Hole (a previous collective title) in a matter that copies America's Funniest Home Videos, to the point that show's creator, Vin Di Bona, is credited as a producer.
+Two Everything Is Terrible! founders, Nicholas Maier and Dimitri Simakis, created and wrote a live-action television pilot starring Paul Reubens and Eric Bauza entitled Gigglefudge, USA!, which premiered in April 2016 on Adult Swim, the 23rd installment in its series of Infomercials.

+In Gigglefudge, USA!, Reubens acts as a TV host who introduces bizarre, often discomfiting home videos as compiled by Memory Hole (an offshoot of Everything Is Terrible! launched in 2014 by Maier and Simakis) in a matter that copies America's Funniest Home Videos, to the point that show's creator, Vin Di Bona, is credited as a producer.